-IPv4-ADDRESS IPv4-wildcard - matches the provided IPv4-ADDRESS, however, it ignores bits that have value one on the IPv4-wildcard.
+IPv4-ADDRESS IPv4-wildcard matches the provided IPv4-ADDRESS, however, bits that have value one at the IPv4-wildcard are ignored.

 Both IPv4-ADDRESS and IPv4-wildcard are dot-decimal representations of 32 bits.
-The IPv4-wildcard acts as a bits mask, for each bit with value one on the IPv4-wildcard, the same bit at IPv4-ADDRESS is ignored for matching criterion.
+The IPv4-wildcard acts as a mask of bits, for each bit with value one at the IPv4-wildcard, the same bit at the IPv4-ADDRESS is ignored for matching criterion.

-Thus:
+Consequently:

-host IPv4-ADDRESS is equivalent to IPv4-ADDRESS 0.0.0.0 any is equivalent to 0.0.0.0 255.255.255.255
+host IPv4-ADDRESS is the same as is the same as

+IPv4-ADDRESS 0.0.0.0